methnen/m-chart/README.md

 ### 1.3.1 ###

-* Upped the height limit to 1500
+* Upped the chart height limit to 1500
 * Fixed an issue where notice errors were causing syntax errors in the Javascript

 ### 1.3 ###